MayurDeshmukh10/CaaS/readme.md

 ### CaaS::text_compression
--`text_compression` is the interface for Text Compression.
+- `text_compression` is the interface for Text Compression.
--It uses Adaptive Huffman Compression algorithm to compress the text files.
+- It uses Adaptive Huffman Compression algorithm to compress the text files.
--Adaptive Huffman Compression algorithm is implemented and deployed on the Openwhisk Serverless Framework.
+- Adaptive Huffman Compression algorithm is implemented and deployed on the Openwhisk Serverless Framework.
--CaaS provides support for compression of TXT Files and Programming Files(e.g.: .cpp, .py, .java, .js, etc).
+- CaaS provides support for compression of TXT Files and Programming Files(e.g.: .cpp, .py, .java, .js, etc).

 #### Usage:
 `from CaaS import text_compression`